1978 Truth Criterion Controversy: "Two Whatevers"

-"Two Whatevers" refers to a slogan associated with the Gang, "Whatever Chairman Mao had said or done was correct."
-Though the Gang were arrested in 1976, Hua, as Mao's successor and even one of the organizers of the arrest, continues to advocate the slogan to against Deng's market reform.
+"Two Whatevers" refers to a slogan associated with the Gang of Four, "Whatever Chairman Mao had said or done was correct."
+Though the members of the Gang of Four were arrested in 1976, Hua, as Mao's successor, continued to advocate the slogan in opposition to Deng's market reform.
 Centered around the slogan, Hua's supporters and the remaining leftists formed the "Whateverist Faction".

 Process

 Rise of Deng Xiaoping and Hu Yaobang

 At the end of the Cultural Revolution, Hua still held the dominant power in the party, and some of the revolutionary leftists and the military supported him.
 As Hua changed few policies and rules after Mao, he was gradually gaining more and more enemies.
 Hua believed Deng's market reform was too divisive to party unity and social stability, which made him emphasize "stability and unity".
 However, Deng took advantage of the accumulated discontent from the previous "Hundred Flowers Movement" and "Democracy Movement", as well as the failure of Hua to reconcile the various factions to build up strength.

 On March 3, 1977, Hu Yaobang, a collaborator of Deng, became the second vice-president of the Central Party School.
-Hu removed some radicals from the Central Party School and brought in new people, and, like Deng, Hu also questioned the legitimacy of the Cultural Revolution and called upon the staffs of the Central Part School to "Liberate your thinking!"
+Hu removed some radicals from the Central Party School and brought in new people, and, like Deng, Hu also questioned the legitimacy of the Cultural Revolution and called upon the staffs of the Central Party School to "Liberate your thinking!"
 Furthermore, Hu ordered them to "use practice as the criterion for testing the truth and for determining the rights and wrongs of a line, and seek the truth from facts when doing research."
 Though competing with Deng, Hua also supported a relaxation on thinking, as he encouraged others to speak and criticize.

 Deng also campaigned an offensive to the leftist supporters of Hua, who were proven to be more vulnerable due to their ideologies.
 With a series of political adjustments, Deng gradually moved his power from the provinces to the center.
 In May 1977, with the rehabilitation of Deng, he rose for the third time and explicitly condemned the "Two Whatevers".
 Five months later, Deng proposed the idea of "Boluan Fanzheng" as a political slogan, which would later be used to initiate the reform after the Cultural Revolution.